 Like most library functions,

-fgets does not do any allocation, instead it depends on the client to providing the buffer to write into.
+fgets does not do any allocation; instead it depends on the client to provide the buffer to write into.
 The client must pre-allocate memory based on an expectation of what size will be "large enough" to store the line.
-If the client's choice of size is too small, a line-reading function might overflow the buffer (
+If the client's choice of size is too small, a line-reading function might overflow the buffer (if you use

-A more client-friendly design would be for the read function to handle allocation internally and make of appropriate size.
+A more client-friendly design would be for the read function to handle allocation internally and make a line of the appropriate size.
 You are going to implement a

 read_line function that operates in this manner:

 read_line function reads the next line from a file.
 The return value is a dynamically-allocated and null-terminated string (or